nishantjr/drive-download/npm-notes.md

 In the `package.json` there are two required fields:

-* `name` is required, is passed to `require()`, becomes part of a URL, 'js' or 'node' in name is redundant, may include a scope, e.g., `@myorg/mypackage`
+* `name` is required, is passed to `require()`, becomes part of a URL, a 'js' or 'node' extension on the name is redundant, may include a scope, e.g., `@myorg/mypackage`
 * `version` is required, follows standard npm semantic versioning